cunningr/sdtables/docs/index.md

 Note that the above example data has schema validation errors to demonstrate the validation functionality.

 ## Excel Table Data

-Similar to the above, we can use ```tables``` to simply create a table and populate with the provided rows of data.
-The first row of the data should container an empty row with all the keys that should represent each column.
+Similar to the above, we can use ```sdtables``` to simply create a table and populate with the provided rows of data.
+The first row of the data should contain an empty row with all the keys that should represent each column.

 ```
 import tables